hughperkins/coriander/doc/advanced_usage.md

 mu -0.164785 var 1.29928
 ```

-You're best turning on the option `COCL_SPAM`, in `ccmake ..`, and also `COCL_SPAM_KERNEL_LAUNCH`.
+You're best turning on the option `COCL_SPAM`, in `ccmake ..`, and also `COCL_SPAM_KERNELLAUNCH`.
 THis will then tell you about the kernel launch, and the args, during the launch:
 ```
 [LAUNCH] setKernelArgHostsideBuffer size=36
 [LAUNCH] setKernelArgGpuBuffer nullptr